Turnitin (Discouraging Plagiarism)

 Creating a Revision Assignment

 The revision assignment is an opportunity for a student to write about what they learned from the writing process as well as offer feedback on the assignment they worked on.
 This is most useful in classes that emphasize and teach the writing process.
-The revision assignment is an assignment that can be given a grade score (applies only to GradeBook user) and is an assignment that is stacked under the original assignment.
+The reflection assignment is an assignment that can be given a grade score (applies only to GradeBook user) and is an assignment that is stacked under the original assignment.